Vaibhavmulti/CheckersGPTLLM/README.md

 python sample.py --out_dir=out-shakespeare-char

-Once the Model gets trained move the CheckersHuman.pt from the out-shakespeare-char folder and meta.pkl from data/checkers_games to chess_llm_interpretability/models folder
+Once the Model gets trained move the CheckersHuman.pt from the out-shakespeare-char folder and meta.pkl from data/checkers_games to chess_llm_interpretability/models folder.

+cd chess_llm_interpretability
+Refer chess_llm_interpretability Readme for training the probe.
 ```

 This nanoGPT repo is almost identical to the original nanoGPT repo.
 I made some logging changes, stored my training data in int8 instead of int16 due to a smaller vocab size, and modified get_batch().
 My hugging face datasets are collections of length 1024 blocks.
 Every block begins with ";", my delimiter token.
 For example, ";1.e4 e5 2.Nf3 ...".
 I modified get_batch() to ensure that the beginning of every one of the inputs the model sees is the beginning of one of my blocks.